Dominic Csák: Last years

 Following the assassination of Ladislaus IV in July 1290, his distant relative Andrew III was invited to the Hungarian throne.
 Dominic swore loyalty to the new monarch.
 After the Austrian–Hungarian War in the summer of 1291, where the Hungarians won a superior victory, Dominic was delegated to the four-member Hungarian diplomatic mission to conduct peace negotiations with the Austrian counterpart, alongside archbishops Lodomer and John Hont-Pázmány, and secular baron Gregory Péc.
 The Peace of Hainburg, which concluded the war, was signed on 26 August 1291, and three days later Andrew and Albert of Austria confirmed it at their meeting in Köpcsény (today Kopčany, Slovakia).

 Upon King Andrew's request, his mother, Tomasina Morosini, moved to Hungary in late 1292 or early 1293.
 Andrew appointed her Duchess of Slavonia to administer Croatia, Dalmatia, and Slavonia.
 Dominic immediately entered her service.
 Already in 1293, he was styled as treasurer of the duchess' court and ispán of Valkó County.
 He still belonged to Tomasina' entourage in 1296, when acted as a co-judge in the lawsuit between members of the Kórógyi family on behalf of the duchess.
+If he is identical with Ivan Kőszegi's son-in-law, He fought in the Battle of Göllheim in July 1298, as a member of the Hungarian contingent, which was sent by Andrew III to support Albert against Adolf of Nassau.
 He participated in that diet in July 1298, when Albertino Morosini, the king's uncle, was accepted into the Hungarian nobility.
 Dominic was last mentioned as a living person in May 1300.